gardener/gardener/hack/api-reference/settings.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>key=value pairs that describes a required claim in the ID Token.
-If set, the claim is verified to be present in the ID Token with a matching value.
+If set, the claim is verified to be present in the ID Token with a matching value.</p>
-Only applied when the Kubernetes version of the Shoot is &gt;= 1.11</p>
 </td>
 </tr>
 <tr>